-The Washington Post wrote an expose on what is being referred to as text neck, although that term has not been adopted as an official diagnosis by the medical community.
+The Washington Post wrote an expose about the text neck, a new health diagnosis.
 Basically, the idea is that our mobile devices are causing neck problems by changing our posture.

 In 2014, people checked their phones an average of 13 times per day.
 By 2015, that number climbed to 46 times per day.
-As you can imagine, with the phone being used for texting, social media, checking the time, checking the weather, and a host of other reasons, that figure has continued to grow.
-Now we may binge watch a season of our favorite show on a smartphone or tablet.
+That figure has continued to grow as many people use their phones for texting, social media, checking the time, checking the weather, and a host of other reasons.
+Now we may binge-watch a season of our favorite show on a smartphone or tablet.
 How does this affect the neck?
 Consider this:

 That alone may make you think twice about craning your neck rather than raising the phone to eye level.

-Don’t forget that, especially in Western society, office jobs are coveted.
+Don’t forget that, especially in Western society, many people covet office jobs.
 However, those office jobs may be contributing to neck pain by causing poor posture.
-Computer monitors are often kept below eye level, resulting in a person’s head being tilted downward all day.
-Workers may also hold a phone between the shoulder and ear, resulting in further stress on the neck
+Keeping computer monitors below eye level often result in the tilting downward of an employee’s head.
+Workers may also hold a phone between the shoulder and ear, resulting in further stress on the neck.

 Stress is another major factor resulting in neck pain, shoulder pain, and even headaches.
 How does stress cause neck pain?
-When the body is stressed, blood vessels are enlarged.
-This is a positive reaction designed to provide more oxygen to the largest muscle groups.
+Stress in our body can result in the enlargement of our blood vessels.
+This is a positive reaction of the body to provide more oxygen to the largest muscle groups.
 It can give you that boost you need to survive an emergency event.

 Unfortunately, the stress reaction also leads to the tightening of muscles in the neck as well as the shoulders, and jaw.
 The trapezius muscles in the back tighten up, which can also pull on the neck.
-Neck and shoulder movement are restricted as a result.
+It results in the restriction of neck and shoulder movements.
 In this heightened state of awareness, pain levels increase in the body, and that pain can add to the stress, creating a cycle that is difficult to overcome.

 Here are a few tips to help reduce stress if this is the primary cause of your neck pain:

-- Exercise – Exercise allows you increase blood flow in a positive way.
-Hormones are also released in the body that make a person feel better.
+Exercise allows you to increase blood flow in a positive way.
+The body releases hormones that make a person feel better.
 Exercise may actually reduce the degree to which a person feels pain.

-- Talk to Someone – It doesn’t have to be a therapist (although there is no shame in doing so), but find someone to talk to about what is stressing you.
-It may be a spouse or close friend.
+It doesn’t have to be a therapist (although there is no shame in doing so), but find someone to talk to about what is stressing you.
+It may be a spouse or a close friend.
 You may even find an online support group for people dealing with your particular type of stress.
 Getting to talk things out in a judgment-free environment can be important.